 People with Dependent Personality Disorder may find that counseling for Codependency and Dependent Personality Disorder will benefit them.
-At Thriveworks in Bristol, Tennessee, the counselors and therapists are professionally licensed and credentialed.
+At Thriveworks in Bristol, VA, the counselors and therapists are professionally licensed and credentialed.
 They work with people who have the disorder by helping them to understand it and identify the causes.
 In addition, therapists work with individuals in the process of forging healthier relationships.

 What is Codependency?